hackclub/hackclub/workshops/Simple Js Clock/README.md

 requestAnimationFrame(setDate);
 ```

 **And Congratulations!
-You just built a clock using just 20 lines of Javascript!**
+You just built a clock using just 20 lines of JavaScript!**
 What a beauty of Time!

 ![Image](https://media.giphy.com/media/TdfyKrN7HGTIY/giphy.gif)